CenitFinance/auki-docs/content/_index.md

 The simulation is written in Python and is designed to test various tokenomics designs and their behavior in a variety of simulated environments.

- * The simulation [[Structure/Setup/Initial state|starts at the TGE]] (Token Generation Event) and evolves through time.
-The time step is 6 hours by default.
- * Each [[Structure/Take step/Step|step]] loops through a series of events and actions by agents that change the state of the simulation environment, such as worker operators, app developers, or the treasury.
- * The simulation results are dependent upon:
+The simulation results are dependent upon:
-   * Initial state of the environment
  * A set of design parameters that define the tokenomics model
  * A set of hypotheses that define reasonable assumptions about the simulation environment and the behaviour of agents

+In order to know more about the inner workings of the simulation, please refer to:
+ 1. [[Structure/Setup/Initial state|Initial state]].
+How the simulation is initialized at the Token Generation Event.
+ 2. [[Structure/Take step/Step|Simulation Step]].
+How the simulation state changes as it time advances.